-A work experience placement usually lasts between one and four weeks.
-It can be completed all in one go or over one or two days per week to fit in with your studies.
+Work experience usually lasts between one and four weeks.
+It can be completed all in one go or over one or two days per week to fit in with your school or college work.

 You might also be able to arrange a placement somewhere as part of your course if you are studying a practical subject like IT or design.